olivejs/seed-angular-cordova/README.md

-# AngularJS Seed
+# Angular-Cordova Seed

-> Olive seed for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.
+> Olive seed for Angular-Cordova - offers you quickly scaffold a AngularJS-Cordova project with pragmatic defaults and best practices.

 ![tech-stack][tech-stack]

 ## Usage

+#### Prepare

 Install gulp, bower and olive if you haven't already:
 ```